August 22, 2025

 When a user asks a question, an LLM assembles a complete answer—in the blink of an eye.
 It can even include information from images and videos to go with its answers.

 Generative AI is another term you should be familiar with.
-Generative Engine Optimization (GEO) specifically focuses on optimizing content to perform well in AI-powered search features like Bing’s chat interface or Google’s Search Generative Experience (SGE).
-While it overlaps with LLM search optimization, GEO is more narrowly focused on these AI chat/generative interfaces.
+Generative Engine Optimization (GEO)specifically focuses on optimizing content to perform well in AI-powered search features like Bing’s chat interface or Google’s Search Generative Experience (SGE).
+While it overlaps with LLM search, GEO is more narrowly focused on these AI chat/generative interfaces.

 Think of GEO as optimizing to get citations or references from AI when it generates responses.
 LLM search optimization is broader and includes optimizing for traditional search results that are influenced by LLM understanding.